Harris Health System: Hospitals

 Its two main hospitals serve approximately one million under-insured and uninsured people, nearly a quarter of the entire population of Harris County, the third most-populous county in the United States.
 Harris County includes Houston, the fourth largest city in the United States.
 Ben Taub General Hospital is a level I trauma center with 650 licensed beds.
 It is located in the Texas Medical Center, the largest medical complex in the world, and is staffed by faculty, residents, and students of Baylor College of Medicine.

-Lyndon Baines Johnson General Hospital is a 332-bed general hospital with a level 3 trauma center located northeast of Downtown Houston.
+Lyndon Baines Johnson General Hospital is expanding to a 450 bed general hospital with a level 1 trauma center located northeast of Downtown Houston.
 It is staffed by the faculty, residents, and students of The University of Texas Health Science Center at Houston and The University of Texas M. D. Anderson Cancer Center.
 After Jefferson Davis Hospital closed, LBJ opened in 1989.
 An outpatient center next to the hospital opened in 2013.

 Quentin Mease Community Hospital has 25 beds for long-term physical rehabilitation and 24 beds in its geriatric services program.
 It is staffed by the faculty, residents, and students of The University of Texas Health Science Center at Houston and Baylor College of Medicine.

 In August 2009 Memorial Hermann Hospital announced possible plans to sell its Southwest Hospital in Greater Sharpstown to the Harris Health System, which, if purchased would make the hospital its third general hospital.
 The county withdrew its bid in September 2009.